Vietnam.vn - Nền tảng quảng bá Việt Nam

 PHOTO: NGUYEN DIEU LINH

-However, she still tried to complete the dishes.
-Linh said she brought Vietnamese food to the company to introduce to her colleagues, despite facing many cautious looks about dishes such as snails, durian, shrimp paste, etc. Gradually, Linh's Australian colleagues began to love Vietnamese food.
-"I even brought Tet to my company.
-Vietnamese food is the best," Linh said.
-"Although I have lived and worked abroad for a long time, I always have a strong belief that every step I take will leave in the hearts of the people there a memory of the Vietnamese people.
-We do not go abroad to dissolve but to integrate, to be able to show international friends the beauty of the long-standing culture of the Vietnamese people," Linh confided.
+Nevertheless, she persevered in preparing the dishes.
+Ms. Linh said she brought Vietnamese food to the company to introduce to her colleagues, despite facing many wary glances about dishes like snails, durian, and shrimp paste… Gradually, Ms. Linh's Australian colleagues began to love Vietnamese food.
+“I even brought Tet (Vietnamese New Year) to my company.
+Vietnamese food is the best,” Ms. Linh said.
+“Even though I have lived and worked abroad for a long time, I always carry within me a strong belief that every step I take will leave in the hearts of the people there a memory of the Vietnamese people.
+We don't go abroad to assimilate, but to integrate, to show international friends the beauty of the long-standing culture of the Vietnamese people,” Ms. Linh confided.

 Gen Z Việt đón Tết nơi xứ người- Ảnh 3.

-Ms. Linh decorates Tet at her company in Australia
+Ms. Linh is decorating for Tet (Vietnamese Lunar New Year) at her company in Australia.

 PHOTO: NGUYEN DIEU LINH